Case Plans

 • Document the date the parent/guardian and the child signed the Case Plan in the “In Effect” Initial Case Plan notebook, and the "ID" Page in the "Parental Review Page".

-• Provide a copy of the approved Case Plan to the parent/ guardian, and to a child who is twelve (12) years of age or older and in a permanent placement.
+• Provide a copy of the approved Case Plan to the parent/ guardian, and to a child who is ten (10) years of age or older, regardless of whether they are in a permanent placement plan.

 • If the child, parent/legal guardian declines to sign, provide an explanation in the signature block.